Do I have to be an “inclusive” homeschooler to participate?

 You may also contact us directly via PM or email.
 If the situation is serious and you are unable to reach us that way, you may text and/or call Joy at 503-913-0923.

 As a policy, we do not delete threads except in cases of obvious spam.
 Users who persist in violating the guidelines will be blocked after a public warning.
 Threads that violate our policies will receive comments from moderators explaining why they violate our policies, and may be removed in extreme circumstances.

 Why did you start Salem Inclusive Homeschoolers?

 We got to talking at the first Teen Game Day.
-We’re both long-time homeschoolers with teen boys, but realized we’d only met once before, when Joy moved to Salem a year prior!
+We were both long-time homeschoolers with teen boys, but realized we’d only met once before, when Joy moved to Salem a year prior!
 Because our social circles don’t overlap and most of the other homeschool groups in Salem are closed, we just hadn’t connected.

 We’d also both had the experience of offering activities but just not being able to get enough people consistently involved to keep them going.
 When you can only spread the word to the people you already know, it’s tough!

 The flip side of that is when events are only advertised in closed groups, people new to the area or new to homeschooling can’t find them.
 Even long-time homeschoolers like to make new friends and discover new interests.
 How do you do that when you only have access to the closed or secret groups you already know about?